Wicket: the French costume with a strong English accent

 • Fancy linings...

-Adapt, therefore, to fluctuating tastes, but always maintain the same point.
+Adapt, therefore, to the fluctuation of tastes, but always maintain the same message.

-Concerning the assembly of the jackets, it is semi-canvassed.
-That is to say that the bib is assembled via seams (or "free assembly") and only the bottom of the jacket and certain details use iron-on welding.
-This allows you to have a good result without exploding the price of the costume.
+Regarding the assembly of the jackets, it is semi-canvassed.
+That is to say that the bib is assembled via seams (or "free assembly") and that only the bottom of the jacket and certain details use heat-sealing.
+This allows for a good rendering without making the price of the costume explode.

 Hugues de Peyrelongue adds:

-All these details, semi-traditional assembly and the requirement of our finishes are essential points which impose on us a certain production cost which we try not to reflect too much on our sales prices.
+All these details, semi-traditional assembly and the demands of our finishes are essential points which impose a certain production cost on us which we try not to pass on too much to our sales prices.

-The sales prices of the costumes are between €580 and €750 and sizes range from 44 to 58.
-With the possibility of purchasing, for certain models, the corresponding vest for the sum of €180.
-It’s good value for money given the workmanship, finishes and materials used.
-It must be said that costumes are their core business.
+The sale prices of the suits are between €580 and €750 and the sizes go from 44 to 58.
+With the possibility of buying, for certain models, the corresponding waistcoat for the sum of €180.
+This is good value for money considering the work of making, the finishes and the materials used.
+It must be said that the suit is their core business.
 This represents more than 60% of their annual sales.

-The rest of the Wicket wardrobe is made up of more casual pieces (chinos, blazers, safari jackets and jersey jackets in particular).
-The safari jacket being, along with the suit, a specialty of the house.
+The rest of the Wicket wardrobe consists of more casual pieces (chinos, blazers, safari jackets and jersey jackets in particular).
+The safari jacket, along with the suit, is a specialty of the house.
 And for this year, the brand has launched a mini-series of four Bermuda shorts.

-We also note that Wicket offers models in an Italian style with the natural shoulder and less construction in the jacket.
+It is also noted that Wicket offers models in an Italian style with the natural shoulder and less construction in the jacket.

-Come on, I'll show you the product more closely.
+Come on, I'll show you the product up close.

 I chose to test a suit.
 It's only natural, it's their core business!
 I wanted a wedding suit.
 Formal.